- Home

 You benefit from the best exchange rate at the time when you move money onto a prepaid card, as it’s based on the market rate (‘interbank rate’).
 This is the rate banks offer each other when exchanging currencies, which you can’t get on the high street.
 This means that you don’t need to fear currency swings eating into the value of your money while you’re away if you’re using a prepaid card, as you’ve already secured your exchange rate in advance.

-Revolut is another example of this type of card, but it’s more than a prepaid card and comes with several extra features, such as spending analytics, cashback and rewards with certain retailers.
+For example, you can top up the Revolut card by direct debit or online before you go, or while you’re away.
+It’s more than a prepaid card and comes with several extra features, such as spending analytics, cashback and rewards with certain retailers.

 You can load most major currencies onto this card in advance of any trip abroad to lock into the exchange rate.
 If you want, you can hold balances across a range of currencies on a single card, which can be useful if you travel abroad frequently.